-In Class Compliant mode, the UCX II features operation very similar to normal operation with TotalMix FX, with two major differences:
+In Class Compliant mode, the UFX II features operation very similar to normal operation with TotalMix FX, with two major differences:

-- There is no second TotalMix row (no software playback channels), hence no individual routing or mixing of playback channels (unless the optional app TotalMix FX for iPad is used).
-These will always be connected either straight to the physical outputs (CC Mix 20 Ch.), or have an additional signal copy, see below. - > The input effects EQ/Dyn will always be active in the recording path
+- There is no second TotalMix row (no software playback channels), hence no individual routing or mixing of playback channels.
+These will always be connected either straight to the physical outputs (CC-Routing 24 Ch.), or have an additional signal copy from 1/2 to 9/10 and 11/12 (CC-Routing Phones), making the headphone outputs work. - > The input effects EQ/Dyn will always be active in the recording path

-The UCX II can be pre-configured for CC mode via TotalMix FX under Windows/Mac by saving up to 6 configurations into its setup memory, see next chapter.
+The UFX II can be pre-configured for CC mode via TotalMix FX under Windows/Mac by saving up to 6 configurations into its setup memory, see next chapter.